By Kim Soko Schaefer

 Next you want to be clear about WHY you want to start this business and hold tight to those values.
 In other words, what is the PURPOSE of your business to your overall life plan?

-Using the process I share in Purpose for Obsessive Planners I came up with my own personal purpose statement:
+Using the process I share in the toolkit I came up with my own personal purpose statement:

 I will protect and grow the wellbeing of myself, my family and my community so that we may all thrive as our best selves.

-And from that, developed a purpose for my business:
+And from that, I developed a purpose for this project:

 This is the ‘why’ behind launching Ways & Meaning.
 You can think of your purpose as the ultimate destination on your life’s map.
 Your values then become the guidelines, the boundaries, the road signs along the way that remind you to ‘slow down’ or ‘avoid highways’ or ‘don’t litter.’